Cooperative learning in multi-agent systems from intermittent measurements: Proof of the main result

 Next, we note that $\mathcal{I}$ is an absorbing set for the Markov chain with transition matrix $A'$, and moreover $||p(k)||_1$ is the probability that the random walk starting at $p(0)$ is not absorbed in $\mathcal{I}$ by time $k$.
-Defining $T_i'$ to be the expected time until a random walk in $A'$ starting from $i$ is absorbed in the set $\mathcal{I}$, we have that by Markov's inequality, for any stochastic $p(0)$.
-Thus for any nonnegative integer $k$, Now by convexity of the $1$-norm, we have that in fact for all initial vectors $p(0)$ (not necessarily stochastic ones), By the Perron-Frobenius theorem, $\lambda_{\rm max}(A)$ is real and its corresponding eigenvector is real.
+Defining $T_i'$ to be the expected time until a random walk with transition matrix $A'$ starting from $i$ is absorbed in the set $\mathcal{I}$, we have that by Markov's inequality, if $p(0)={\bf e}_i$ then for any $t \geq 2 \lceil T_i' \rceil$, Therefore, for any stochastic $p(0)$, Thus for any nonnegative integer $k$, This implies that for all initial vectors $p(0)$ (not necessarily stochastic ones), By the Perron-Frobenius theorem, $\lambda_{\rm max}(A)$ is real and its corresponding eigenvector is real.
 Plugging it in for $p(0)$, we get that

 or where we used the inequality $(1/2)^x \leq 1 - x/2$ for all $x \in [0,1]$.